 The Renaissance fireplace in the Throne Room, Palatine Chapel, and Carrara marble double staircase are popular.
 The Musée Oceanographique on the edge of the ocean stands on rocks and is much known for its dramatic building as it is for its species of marine life.

 The Jardin Exotique garden, the Observatory Cave, and the Les Jardins Saint-Martin are beautiful and stand out.
-Check out the Moneghetti District for its pathways and an outdoor performance at the Fort Antoine for a truly local experience.
+Check out the Moneghetti District for its pathways and an outdoor performance at Fort Antoine for a truly local experience.

 Where to stay: Best hotels in Monaco, France